vpangng1/wats3020-roster/README.md

 If you are able to easily fulfill the requirements above, try completing these stretch goals.

+* Add a way to remove a Teacher from the course (put a `removeTeacher()` method on the `Course` class).
+* Add a way to remove a Student from the course.
+* Enhance the display of attendance information to show the number of present and absent days.
 * **ADVANCED:** Instead of using `prompt()` commands, use an HTML form(s) to collect information from the user.